 The Value In Employing A Content Marketing Mentor

 Any business can build its own, content-based marketing process.
 The issue is the time and resources wasted on a content marketing process that has not been properly researched, designed, planned and executed.

 To be successful in B2B markets requires a well-structured sales organisation and effective marketing.
 A specific type of marketer is required with industry knowledge, long term experience of the traditional B2B marketing and the ability to combine this with the latest content marketing techniques.

 Market analysis and a solid plan are required.
 It may be necessary to sell this plan to stakeholders and the sales department.
 Where existing staff lack these skills a mentor can help them grow into the task.

 Existing marketing staff could need to learn new skills or to adapt to a new content marketing (inbound) marketing process.
 New staff will need to be brought up to speed.

 A content marketing mentor could either oversee the entire process or to fill in temporarily.
 Where there are skill gaps they can step in while upskilling existing staff.
 An experienced mentor could help with the planning process.
 They could use their experience to help integrate sales and marketing.

-Content marketing mentors are both hands-on and teachers and guides.
-Their task is to take a process forward and leave behind an upskilled person or team when they are gone.
+A content marketing mentor is a teacher and guide.
+Their task is to help take a process forward and leave behind an upskilled person or team when they are gone.